 Did you know that wool has scales?
-That’s right, microscopic scales cover every individual fiber.
+It’s true: Microscopic scales cover every individual fiber.
 Those scales are the reason why your favorite sweater turned into a doll-sized sweater when you forgot and put it in the washer.
 The scales meshed together and turned that lovely soft sweater into dense, thick felt.
 Felt is so easy to produce that it was probably the world’s first textile.

 Merino wool is soft enough to wear against your skin because its scales are much finer and smaller than other wools.
 Smaller scales = less scratchy.
 By the way, we process our merino to make the wool washable.
 No Kent-sized socks for you!